 John Pope CBE, NAPC Chief Executive Officer

-John has more than 35 years’ experience in healthcare – his roles have included Finance Director and acute trust Chief Executive, for more than a decade.
-He worked at national level for the Department of Health as part of a team reviewing whole health communities and as Chief Operating Officer for the London Deanery.
-John joined the NAPC in late 2015 supporting the development of the primary care home programme and was appointed Chief Executive Officer in summer 2016.
+John has nearly 40 years’ experience in healthcare – his roles have included Finance Director and a decade as an acute trust CEO.
+He has worked at national level for the Department of Health reviewing whole health communities and undertook the role of Chief Operating Officer for the London Deanery during a period of major change in doctor and dentist training.
+John joined the NAPC in 2015 supporting the development of the primary care home programme and has been Chief Executive Officer since 2016.
 He is inspired by local frontline energy and a desire to improve local health and care services.

 Sally Kitt, NAPC Chief Operating Officer